Does Radiation Therapy Cause Hair Loss? Here’s The Truth!

 How Does Radiation Therapy Affect The Hair?

 Radiation therapy may disturb the growth of the hair follicles, causing hair thinning and hair loss.
 You may notice hair loss after three weeks of starting radiation therapy.
 However, the hair loss may be temporary or permanent depending on the dosage.
 If the dosage is low, hair loss is temporary and it may regrow within 3-6 months after the treatment ends (1).

 The texture and volume of the new hair may be different than the pre-treatment hair.
 Often, the hair grows back thinner and curlier.

-If the dose of radiation is high or combined with other treatments, such as chemotherapy, it may severely affect the scalp and hair follicles, minimizing hair regrowth chances.
+If the dose of radiation is high or combined with other treatments, such as chemotherapyi XA type of cancer treatment that involves anti-cancer drugs to kill the growing cancer cells in the body. , it may severely affect the scalp and hair follicles, minimizing hair regrowth chances.
 In some cases, hair loss may become permanent.
 Keep reading to find out what happens to your scalp during radiation.

 How Will Radiation Therapy Affect My Scalp?